Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Simulation studies

-To facilitate our understanding of the relationship between informal balance diagnostics and a formal statistical test like the one developed in this paper, we also recorded and reported the average standardized mean difference (defined as the difference in means of a covariate in the treated and matched control group, divided by the pooled standard deviation before matching) of the first covariate $X_1$, denoted as $\textsf{SMD}_{X_1}$, and the average median standardized mean difference, denoted as $\textsf{SMD}_{0.50}$, across all $d$ covariates.
+To facilitate our understanding of the relationship between informal balance diagnostics and formal statistical tests like those developed in this paper, we also recorded and reported the average standardized mean difference (defined as the difference in means of a covariate in the treated and matched control group, divided by the pooled standard deviation before matching) of the first covariate $X_1$, denoted as $\textsf{SMD}_{X_1}$, and the average median SMD, denoted as $\textsf{SMD}_{0.50}$, across all $10$ covariates.
 According to our data-generating process, the propensity score distribution in the population is a function of $X_1$ and hence the SMD of $X_1$ after matching essentially captures the SMD of the propensity score after matching.

 Finally, we linked the balance diagnostics, both formal and informal, to the performance of randomization-based outcome analysis in two ways.
-First, for each data-generating process and statistical matching procedure, we constructed a Hodges-Lehmann point estimate based on the randomization inference procedure (assuming $\pi_{i1} = \pi_{i2} = 1/2,~\forall i$ as in \cite{rosenbaum2002observational}) and reported its averaged value across $500$ simulations.
+First, we constructed a Hodges-Lehmann point estimate using the \textsf{senWilcox} function in the \textsf{R} package \textsf{DOS} under the RA (assuming $\pi_{i1} = \pi_{i2} = 1/2,~\forall i$ as in \cite{rosenbaum2002observational}) and reported its averaged value across $500$ simulations.
 This average Hodges-Lehmann estimate is denoted as $\textsf{H-L est}$.
-Second, we reported its mean squared error, denoted as $\textsf{MSE}$ across $500$ simulations, as a measurement of the performance of the outcome analysis.
+Second, we reported its root mean squared error, denoted as $\textsf{RMSE}$ across $500$ simulations, as a measurement of the performance of the outcome analysis.
+In the Supplementary Material D, we further investigated the performance of statistical inference after incorporating the RSVs.